OggettoWeb/RoomZoom/README.rst

 =======================================================================
-Oggetto RoomZoom module for absolutely magic product image zoom effect!
+Oggetto RoomZoom Module for Absolutely Magic Product Image Zoom Effect!
 =======================================================================

 It replaces default Magento's product image zoom with a new template and a new js.